astrolicious/studiocms/README.md

 ## AstroDB / Studio CMS Prototype

+This will be extracted into a Astro-Integration once ready.

 This is a SSR Blog CMS built with AstroDB / Lucia Auth / Cloudinary CDN / Astro

 ### Authentication